jdppettit/space-personal/README.md

 <dl>
   <dt>Celery didn't start</dt>
-  <dd>This is a known issue, you may need to run `export C_FORCE_ROOT="true"` as root before Celery wills start.
+  <dd>This is a known issue, you may need to run `export C_FORCE_ROOT="true"` as root before Celery will start.
 You can manually start Celery if it fails using `./srv/space/celery`.
   <dt>I see command gunicorn was not found</dt>
   <dd>This means pip failed to install stuff, first make sure the `pip` command works.
 If it doesn't, install python-pip using yum `yum install python-pip` or easy_install `easy_install pip`.
 After pip is installed, install the requirements `pip -r /srv/space/requirements.txt`.</dd>
   <dt>Experiencing general weirdness, things not installing, etc.</dt>